luisDVA/luisdva.github.io/_posts/2023-04-06-package-comments.md

 |es              |   88|    0.01|
 |ja              |   85|    0.01|

 The vast majority of annotations appear to be in English, followed by Norwegian, Portugese, French, Spanish, and Japanese.
 Because the comments are so brief and many include function names that aren’t real words, I highly doubt the accuracy some of these detected languages.
+I looked at some the comments that were supposedly in Norweigian and they were mostly short comments with function names and not words or sentences in any particular language.
 Still, I was interested in the Spanish-language comments and I found some similar to what I’ve written in the past.
 It’s pretty interesting to see how people describe packages.

 |pkgname          |comment                                                                 |
 |:----------------|:-----------------------------------------------------------------------|